 Yet Remini and her co-producers don’t care.
 They callously continue to sensationalize their anti-religious hate propaganda in their search for better ratings.

-Yet after he was convicted of a felony for these crimes—with Remini knowing full well the crime, the conviction, the man’s threats and his ability to carry them out, she brought him on her show, gave him a platform to spread further hate and attempted to justify his criminal conduct!
+YET AFTER he was convicted of a felony for these crimes incited by Remini—with Remini knowing full well the crime committed, the conviction, the man’s threats, and his ability to carry them out—she brought him on her show and, rather than condemn his actions, Remini praised him!

 Considering his actions and threat, who was to know whether he would attempt to carry through with his threats?

 Yet this is not the first time potentially dangerous individuals have been inspired by Leah Remini.
 Take Erin McMurtry, a gushing Leah Remini fan on social media from Texas who smashed her car through the front of the Church of Scientology of Austin.
 McMurtry plowed across the lobby before coming to a stop just short of a nursery.